The asymptotic expansion of the spacetime metric at the event horizon: Introduction

-We begin by presenting our main applications to bifurcate horizons and compact Cauchy horizons in vacuum spacetimes, see Section \ref{sec: applications}.
-We also compute the initial data producing the subextremal Kerr spacetime and compute the spacetimes produced by the simplest compact Riemannian manifolds admitting a Killing vector field of constant length.

-Section \ref{sec: as exp} is the technical core of the paper, where we show how to iteratively compute the full asymptotic expansion of the spacetime metric at a non-degenerate Killing horizon in a smooth vacuum spacetime.
-Indeed, we do not need real analyticity at this step and we only assume smoothness for potential future applications.

-In Section \ref{sec: uniqueness} we apply the result on the asymptotic expansion to prove geometric uniqueness.
-The main point here is of course the analyticity of the spacetime metric.

-The paper is concluded with Section \ref{sec: existence}, where we show that the formal solution given by the asymptotic expansion actually converges if the initial data is real analytic.
-As one might expect, this is not easy to read off directly from the asymptotic expansion.
-Combining Moncrief's methods in \cites{M1982, M1984}, in which he solves a Cauchy-Kowalevski problem for PDE with singular coefficients, with our geometric uniqueness Theorem \ref{thm: main uniqueness}, proves our existence theorem, Theorem \ref{thm: main existence}.
-We obtain a real analytic solution, which, as we a posteriori conclude, coincides with the asymptotic expansion at the horizon.
+As a parallel to this, it is known that any non-degenerate compact Cauchy horizon in a smooth vacuum spacetime is a non-degenerate Killing horizon, by combining the result of the second author in \cite{P2019} with the result of Bustamente-Reiris \cite{BR2021} (see also \cite{GM2021} for a streamlined proof of the latter).
+These are in turn using the results in \cites{P2018, PR2018, L2015, M2015} and the pioneering work in the analytic setting by Moncrief-Isenberg \cites{MI1983, MI2018}.

+Let us finally mention that Geroch and Hartle in \cite{GH1982} find all exact \emph{static} and \emph{axisymmetric} $4$-dimensional black holes distorted by a external matter distribution.
+Their stronger assumptions allow them to discuss the global structure, in particular the asymptotics to infinity.

-\textbf{Acknowledgements.} We would like to thank Vincent Moncrief for very valuable conversations.
+\textbf{Acknowledgements.} We would like to thank Vincent Moncrief and Piotr Chru\'sciel for very valuable conversations.
 The first author is grateful for the support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the priority programme 2026 \textit{Geometry at Infinity}.
 The second author is grateful for the support of the DFG – GZ: LI 3638/1-1, AOBJ: 660735 and the Stanford Mathematics Research Center.